 As the proud capital of modern China, Beijing is not only the modern political, cultural and educational center of China, but holds the biggest collection of ancient sites and relics in the nation.
 Beijing has been at the center of China and the heart and soul of politics and society for more than 5,000 years.
 If the pace of change in the city today is anything to judge by, Beijing is determined to stay at the forefront of Chinese civilization.

-Loyola's 2013 Study Law Abroad Program will take advantage of these facilities and institutions to introduce students to the study and practice of law in a foreign culture.
+Loyola's 2015 Study Law Abroad Program will take advantage of many of these facilities and institutions to introduce students to the study and practice of law in a foreign culture.

 The Beijing Center Campus

 The Beijing Center (TBC) is a study abroad program established in 1998 to provide Jesuit university students with premier comprehensive education about China.
 TBC has been home to Loyola's undergraduate China program since 1998.
 Students from more than 25 U.S. Jesuit institutions have studied at TBC.